sc137/treslaband/README.md

-# The Tres L.A.
+# The Tres O.C.
 Band Site

 This is the beginning of the Tres L.A. band site.
 URL and more info to come.